project-march/ProjectMarch/docs/doc/getting_started/setting_up_docker.rst

 Download docker engine
 ^^^^^^^^^^^^^^^^^^^^^^
 First thing we need is the docker engine itself.
-Check if you have it installed, if not follow the steps below.
+Check if you have it installed with :code:`docker --version`.
+If this does not output something like "Docker version 20.10.11, build dea9396", then follow the steps below.

 If you are on mac or windows check out the `docker engine install page <https://docs.docker.com/engine/install/>`_ for an installation guide.